MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-data-source-impact-analysis.md

 ## Notify contacts

 If you've made a change to a data source or are thinking about making a change, you might want to contact the relevant users to tell them about it.
-When you notify contacts, an email is sent to the [contact lists](service-create-the-new-workspaces.md#create-a-contact-list) of all the impacted workspaces (in case of classic workspaces, the email is sent to the workspace administrators).
+When you notify contacts, an email is sent to the [contact lists](service-create-the-new-workspaces.md#create-a-contact-list) of all the impacted workspaces.
 Your name appears on the email so the contacts can find you and reply back in a new email thread.

 1. Click **Notify contacts** in the impact analysis side pane.
 The notify contacts dialog will appear.